JGefroh/Roadmap/README.md

 High Output Management | Grove, Andrew S. | 4
-Leaders Eat Last: Why Some Teams Pull Together and Others Don't | Sinek, Simon | 5 Leadership on the Line: Staying Alive Through the Dangers of Change  |  Heifetz, Ronald | 3 Managing Humans | Lopp, Michael | 3
+Leaders Eat Last: Why Some Teams Pull Together and Others Don't | Sinek, Simon | 5 Leadership on the Line: Staying Alive Through the Dangers of Change  |  Heifetz, Ronald | 3 Leadership and Self-Deception: Getting Out of the Box | Arbinger Institute | 3 Managing Humans | Lopp, Michael | 3
 One Mission: How Leaders Build a Team of Teams | Fussell, Chris | 5
 Peopleware: Productive Projects and Teams | DeMarco, Tom | 5